 Despite having now passed the 1-year anniversary of the first UK lockdown, many businesses continue to feel the financial impact of coronavirus.
 There are still a number of financial support schemes available to help businesses and the self-employed stay afloat and ‘bounce back’ once restrictions are lifted.
 Here’s a summary of the key business support schemes.

-In December 2020, the Chancellor extended access to the Bounce Back Loan Scheme, Coronavirus Business Interruption Loan Scheme and the Coronavirus Large Business Interruption Loan Scheme until the end of March.
-If you intend to access any of these schemes you must apply soon.
+The Bounce Back Loan Scheme, Coronavirus Business Interruption Loan Scheme and the Coronavirus Large Business Interruption Loan Scheme all closed for applications at the end of March.

-A new loan scheme to replace those coming to an end was announced in last week’s Budget.
+A new loan scheme to replace those coming to an end was announced in Budget 2021.

 - Restart Grants of up to £6,000 per premises will be available for non-essential retail businesses in England.